u1-liquid/openpollslack-i18n/README.md

 - True Anonymous Vote (Poller can't see users votes if this mode is ON) : Default ON
 - Support Slack's Enterprise Grid, Slack Connect
 - Customizeable UI (Order, Show/Hide Element you don't want to make it cleaner)
-- UI Language, Multiple language support
+- UI Language, Multiple language support (please feel free to report any mistranslation)
 - Separate configuation for each Slack team
 - Better error handling that may crash the server

 (Please see detail below)